Chapter 5. The ext4 File System

 - Main Features

-- Ext4 uses extents (as opposed to the traditional block mapping scheme used by ext2 and ext3), which improves performance when using large files and reduces metadata overhead for large files.
+- The ext4 file system uses extents (as opposed to the traditional block mapping scheme used by ext2 and ext3), which improves performance when using large files and reduces metadata overhead for large files.
 In addition, ext4 also labels unallocated block groups and inode table sections accordingly, which allows them to be skipped during a file system check.
 This makes for quicker file system checks, which becomes more beneficial as the file system grows in size.

 - Allocation Features